caterinaurban/Libra/README.md

 it might be preferable to comment out the most time consuming lines from the script before launching it.

-In the `src/libra/tests/german` folder are also present the original dataset `compas.csv` and the artificially fair and biased datasets `compas-fair.csv` and `compas-bias.csv`, as well as the 8 neural networks trained on each of these datasets.
+In the `src/libra/tests/compas` folder are also present the original dataset `compas.csv` and the artificially fair and biased datasets `compas-fair.csv` and `compas-bias.csv`, as well as the 8 neural networks trained on each of these datasets.

 ### RQ3: Effect of Model Structure on Scalability

 The results of the experimental evaluation performed to answer RQ3 are shown in Table 3.
-To reproduce them one can use the script `census1.sh` within Libra's `src/libra/` folder.
+To reproduce them one can use the script `models1.sh` within Libra's `src/libra/` folder.
 This expects the full path to Libra's executable as input:

-    ./census1.sh <path to env>/bin/libra
+    ./models1.sh <path to env>/bin/libra

 The script will generate the corresponding log files in Libra's `src/libra/tests/census/logs1`.
 These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Libra's `src/libra/tests/census/logs1` folder.

+The script `models2.sh` within Libra's `src/libra/` folder allows running the same experiment with lower bound set to 0.5, upper bound set to 5, and all available choices of abstract domains for the forward pre-analysis.
+The script will generate the corresponding log files in Libra's `src/libra/tests/census/logs2`.

 > Please take note of the expected execution times before launching the script.
 On a less powerful machine than that used for our evaluation